melug/Art-Dealer-Challenge/README.md

 I tried to achieve series of objectives and see where it goes, which includes:

 ## 1. Create data structure whenever it is possible.
-People claim that haskell is end of abstraction, let's check it out.

    Problem statement says we have 4 different categories for paintings namingly Red, Blue, Green, Yellow.
    In this part we could have used numbers for categories like 0 for Red, 1 for Red etc.